 'Twin Peaks' wasn't renewed for a third season, and instead Lynch released the 1992 theatrical film 'Twin Peaks: Fire Walk With Me,' which acted as a prequel and sequel to the TV series.

-Despite its short run, 'Twin Peaks' is considered one of the best TV shows of all time and maintains a fervent fanbase.
+Despite its short run, 'Twin Peaks' is considered a classic TV show and maintains a fervent fan base.
 See what the stars of 'Twin Peaks' are up to these days below.

 Now: While the ‘Showgirls’ debacle may have cost MacLachlan the chance to be a movie A-lister, he’s gone on to have quite the successful career as a TV actor.
 Among his memorable roles were blueblood Trey MacDougal on ‘Sex and the City’ and the mysterious Orson Hodge on ‘Desperate Housewives.’
-He currently plays recurring characters on ‘How I Met Your Mother,’ ‘Portlandia' and ‘The Good Wife.’
+He's also played recurring characters on ‘How I Met Your Mother,’ ‘Portlandia' and ‘The Good Wife.’

-Then: In ‘Twin Peaks’ Amick was waitress Shelly Johnson, whose love life puts her right in the center of the murder mystery.
-The part was Amick’s big break, having previously done episodes of ‘Star Trek: The Next Generation’ and ’Baywatch.’
+Then: In ‘Twin Peaks,’ Amick was waitress Shelly Johnson, whose love life puts her right in the center of the murder mystery.
+The part was Amick’s big break, with her having previously done episodes of ‘Star Trek: The Next Generation’ and ’Baywatch.’
 She followed up ’Twin Peaks’ with a starring role in the much-hyped but short-lived drama ’C.P.W.’

-Now: As busy as any actress on TV, Amick has guest starred on ’Beauty and the Beast,’ ’Political Animals,’ ’Drop Dead Diva,’ ’Ringer,’ ’In Plain Sight,’ ’Psych’ and ’Mad Men’ over the past year.
-She recently snagged more regular work as one of the stars of the upcoming Lifetime drama ‘The Witches of East End.’
+Now: As busy as any actress on TV, Amick has guest starred on ’Beauty and the Beast,’ ’Longmire,’ ’Drop Dead Diva,’ ’Ringer,’ ’In Plain Sight,’ ’Psych’ and ’Mad Men’ in the last few years.
+She also snagged regular work as one of the stars on the Lifetime drama ‘The Witches of East End.’

 Then: Harry S. Truman, the plainspoken sheriff of ‘Twin Peaks,’ was played by Michael Ontkean.
 The Canadian actor was a college hockey star, and he showed off those skills in the role of Ned Braden in the 1977 Paul Newman comedy ‘Slap Shots.’

-Now: Ashbrook was a series regular in the TV adaptation of ‘Crash.’
-Since that show went off the air in 2009, he’s popped up on episodes of ‘Psych’ (where he brought back Bobby for the 'Twin Peaks' tribute episode 'Dual Spires') and ‘Blue Collar.’
-He is the brother of actress Daphne Ashbrook.
+Now: Ashbrook was a series regular on the TV adaptation of the Oscar-winning film ‘Crash.’
+Since that show went off the air in 2009, he’s popped up on episodes of ‘Psych’ (where he brought back Bobby for the 'Twin Peaks' tribute episode 'Dual Spires') and ‘Blue Bloods.'

 Then: Lara Flynn Boyle made a name for herself playing Donna Hayward, Laura Palmer’s best friend.
-She went on to star in movies such as ‘Threesome’ and ‘Red Rock West’ before returning to TV as Helen Gamble on ‘The Practice.’
+She went on to star in movies such as ‘Threesome’ and ‘Wayne's World’ before returning to TV as Helen Gamble on ‘The Practice.’

-Now: Flynn Boyle’s career had been fairly quiet of late, but she will star in two movies in 2013 -- the romantic drama ‘Deauville’ and the interestingly titled ‘Hansel & Gretel Get Stoned.’
+Now: Boyle’s career had been fairly quiet of late, although she has scored in lesser-known movies like 'Hansel & Gretel Get Baked,' 'Cougar Hunting' and 'Life Is Hot in Cracktown.'